How to contribute an article

-Papers and any other relevant files should be emailed to the AAMT office.
+Submit all files (article, images, warranty, etc.) by email to the AAMT office.
 Your paper will then be forwarded to the relevant editor(s).
-You will be contacted if an original hard copy should be required.
+Submitting a hard copy is generally not necessary.

-Please be sure to include all contact details for yourself with your article, including post, phone, fax and email.
+Include all contact details for yourself with your article, including postal address, daytime phone number, and email address.

 All authors are sent a complimentary copy of the journal when their article is printed.